 General-purpose lenses typically suffer from field curvature, so the point of focus will be at a slightly different distance towards the corners of the frame compared to the center.
 But all macro lenses have an important feature which is that they’re flat field lenses.
 So if you are shooting a flat subject, you will have it all in focus.

 Macro lens & floating optical elements

 Macro lenses use a “floating” optical element which constantly adjusts the lens’s internal geometry to give pin-sharp focusing, better contrast, and consistently high picture quality at all focus distances.

 Macro Lens & Depth of Field

-When you’re shooting at the minimum focus distance, depth of field is extremely small.
-For example, with a 100mm lens on full frame sensor, it’s just 0.36 at an aperture of f/2.8, so only areas that are within 0.18mm in front of or behind the focus point will be rendered sharply.
+When you’re shooting at the minimum focus distance, the depth of field is extremely small.
+For example, with a 100mm lens on a full-frame sensor, it’s just 0.36 at an aperture of f/2.8, so only areas that are within 0.18mm in front of or behind the focus point will be rendered sharply.
 The following table shows the values of DOF at different aperture opening.